course-files/AnalysisOfCourseEvaluations/AnalysisOfCourseEvaluation-Notebook.md

 2. Topic 2: Interactive and Practical Labs

+3. Topic 3: Learning Practical Skills

 ![](AnalysisOfCourseEvaluation-Notebook_files/figure-html/visualizations_for_likes_topic_modelling-1.png)<!-- -->

 \newpage

-The 3 topics for the "wishes" (as guided by the LDA model) are:
+The 5 topics for the "wishes" (as guided by the LDA model) are:

-1. Topic 1: Reduce Workload
+1. Topic 1: Reduce the Amount of Content

+2. Topic 2: Allocate More Time for the Labs

-2. Topic 2: Lenient Deadlines
+3. Topic 3: Lenient Deadlines

-3. Topic 3: Recommend Professional Certifications
+4. Topic 4: Recommend Professional Certifications

+5. Topic 5: Help when Stuck in Technical Labs

 ![](AnalysisOfCourseEvaluation-Notebook_files/figure-html/visualizations_for_wishes_topic_modelling-1.png)<!-- -->